-- 7. Does each program keep our promise to its target audience, including donors? - Does our board review efficiency and effectiveness regarding programs and services? - 9.
+- 7. Does each program keep our promise to its target audience, including donors? - 8.
+Does our board review efficiency and effectiveness regarding programs and services? - 9.
 Are all programs evaluated to ensure an awareness and sensitivity to a variety of cultures?

-RESOURCES
+SOMETIMES

+ALWAYS
-- 10. Does our board review key resource areas at least once a year, using a master calendar? - 11.
-Does our board have a tool that can assist in our review (e.g. dashboards, flash reports)?

-NEVER S OMETIME S ALWAYS 1 2 3 4 5
+NEVER SOMETIMES ALWAYS RESOURCES 1 2 3 4 5 Does our board review key resource areas at least once a year, using a master calendar?
+Does our board have a tool that can assist in 11. our review (e.g. dashboards, flash reports)?
+NEVER SOMETIMES ALWAYS FUTURE DIRECTION 1 2 3 4 5 Does our board regularly look around the corner in each element of our organizational model (e.g. target audience, programs, resources, mission)?
+13. Does our board evaluate the use of technology in our future?
+Next step: Prioritize the areas above in which you can improve your board's performance.

-NEVER S ометіме S ALWAYS 1 2 3 4 5

-FUTURE DIRECTION

-- 12. Does our board regularly look around the corner in each element of our business model (e.g. target audience, programs, resources, mission)? - 13.
-Do we have a grasp on the role of technology?

-Next step: Prioritize the areas above which you can improve your board's performance